Aesthetic Bias in Epistemic Evaluation and the Value of Art. (2025) The British Journal of Aethetics. 65(2):283-304.

 I argue that a particular epistemological worry about narrative self-conceptions has been taken too seriously.
 This is the worry that pressure to realise closure in our self-narratives will lead us to misunderstand ourselves.
 Some apparent motivation for this worry stems from the aesthetic character of narrative – I argue that these considerations do not in fact support the worry.
 Rather, the aesthetic character of narrative provides routes for a narrative self-conception to help us resist pressure towards resolution.

-The Aesthetics of Self-Inquiry
+The Aesthetics of Understanding Others

 I have been lucky enough to perform and record with groups including the Taverner Consort, Instruments of Time and Truth, The Marian Consort, London Choral Sinfonia, St. Martin's Voices, Sansara and Eleutherios.
 I also sing with the choirs at the Royal Hospital Chelsea, the Tower of London Chapel, and St Brides Church.